msillano/tuyaDAEMON/README.md

 _If you are interested in the reasons behind the tuyaDAEMON's project choices, you can read [why-tuyaDEAMON](https://github.com/msillano/tuyaDAEMON/wiki/why-tuyaDAEMON-%3F) - In italiano: [perché-tuyaDAEMON](perché-tuyaDEAMON.pdf)._

+- For more documentation see also the [wiki](https://github.com/msillano/tuyaDAEMON/wiki).